A Journey of Seeking Pressure and Forces in the Nucleon: Physics of MCD in QCD and Color-Lorentz Forces in the Nucleon

 \subsection{Phenomenological MCDs in the Nucleon}

-The GFFs play a crucial roles in extracting mechanical structures of the hadrons.
+The GFFs play a crucial role in extracting mechanical structures of the hadrons.
 Recently, there have been a lot of progress in studying these form factors from both theoretical and experimental viewpoint.
 Key advances have been made in identifying experimental processes to study them through deeply virtual Compton scattering process~\cite{Ji:1996nm,Ji:1996ek} and $J/\psi$ photoproduction process~\cite{Hatta:2018ina,Hatta:2018sqd,Hatta:2019lxo,Mamo:2019mka,Guo:2021ibg,Mamo:2022eui}, providing precise measurements~\cite{Burkert:2018bqq,Kumericki:2019ddg,Duran:2022xag}.
 On the theoretical front, there have been the proposal of various models, including the bag model~\cite{Ji:1997gm}, Skyrme model and chiral quark soliton model in large $N_c$ limit~\cite{Cebulla:2007ei,Goeke:2007fq,Goeke:2007fp}, chiral perturbation theory~\cite{Donoghue:1991qv}, dispersion relations~\cite{Pasquini:2014vua,Broniowski:2024oyk,Cao:2024zlf} and lattice QCD calculations~\cite{Shanahan:2018pib,Shanahan:2018nnv,Pefkou:2021fni,Hackett:2023nkr,Hackett:2023rif}.
+Additionally, a recent study~\cite{Stegeman:2025sca} characterizes the trace anomaly as a manifestation of spontaneous scale symmetry breaking---identifying the dilaton as the associated Goldstone boson---which provides new perspectives on GFFs and relates the dilaton to the $\sigma$ meson.

 To demonstrate the momentum current decomposition, we employ a recent global analysis on both lattice and experimental data~\cite{Guo:2025jiz}, which provides the most comprehensive and realistic information currently available.
 To be specific, the GFFs $F_a(q^2)$ are parametrized using the multipole ansatz with two parameters $F_a(0)$ and $M_{F_a}$ as,